fourcondor/REPORT/README.md

   "author": "Frodo"
 }
 ```
-Response: `201 OK` (success), `422 Not Found` the content of the page sent is wrong , `503` `Database error during the editing of Page`, or another user(ADMIN) has already changed the content of that page, so to be sure that a user wants to edit the page with the correct data, If the request does not come on an authenticated session, `401 Unauthorized`.
+Response: `201 OK` (success), `422 Not Found` the content of the page sent is wrong , `503` `Database error during the editing of Page`, or another user(ADMIN) has already changed the content of that page, so to be sure that a user wants to edit the page with the correct data this check is needed.
+If the request does not come on an authenticated session, `401 Unauthorized`.

 Response body: The id of the newly created page, as a JSON value (Content-Type: `application/json`).